 Modern screen printing has been around for over a thousand years and due to its unmatched capabilities, we don’t see it going away anytime soon.

 Nobody is ignoring the growth of the digital printing market.
-New innovations are constantly being announced, yet the biggest appeal for digital printing as we see it remains its flexibility.
-Since the purchase of our first large format digital press in 2007, we have seen a large increase in shorter run jobs that were never before possible without incurring significant set-up costs.
+New innovations are constantly being announced, and the biggest appeal for digital printing today is its flexibility.
+Since the purchase of our first large format digital press in 2007, we have seen a large increase in shorter-run jobs that were never before possible without incurring significant set-up costs.
 The addition of digital printing offers us the ability to print small jobs quickly and economically with superior image quality.
 Digital printing gives us the ability to help our customers print a prototype one minute then switch over and print a large production job the next!

-However, even with the constant innovations in digital printing, there are still challenges to overcome like high ink costs, low production speeds, limited ink coverage, longevity of ink and a limited ink color gamut.
+However, even with the constant innovations in digital printing, there are still challenges to overcome like high ink costs, low production speeds, limited ink coverage, the longevity of ink, and a limited ink color gamut.
 These areas will continue to be the strengths of screen printing for the foreseeable future.

 At NGS, we service major Retailers and POP Display manufacturers where large roll-outs of the same graphic is common.
 When speed to market is a priority, there is no digital press on the market that can keep up with screen printing presses as they can print up to 5 times the speed of most digital presses.